 Every 10 years, the university engages in the process of reaffirmation of accreditation.
 This activity takes three years, and involves faculty, staff, and students from across the institution.
 The process consists of two major components: the compliance certification, a comprehensive review of the university’s administration, faculty, and programs; and a Quality Enhancement Plan (QEP), which seeks to develop and enhance the university’s offerings in some particular way.
 Mason most recently chose to focus on expanding undergraduate involvement in research in its Students as Scholars initiative.

 The university’s accreditation was most recently reaffirmed in December 2011, and extends until 2021.
-However, the university will undergo a more focused mid-point review in 2016.
+However, the university did undergo a more focused mid-point review in 2016.

 Please visit the Provost's website for additional information

 The following documents must be on file for ALL College of Visual and Performing Arts faculty prior to the first day of teaching: